Personal Loan vs. Credit Card | Which Should You Use For A Big Purchase?

 You do NOT want to borrow money to pay for something before you have the cash on hand.
 So, to clarify, here we’re talking about when to use a personal loan or credit card to buy something and pay it off quickly with the cash you do have on hand.
 It’s an important distinction.

-In this situation, the main reasons why people use credit cards or personal loans over cash come down to three main things:
+The three main reasons people use credit cards or personal loans over cash are:

 - Cash Flow